Wounded Former U.S. Army Specialist Gets Mortgage-Free Home in Ohio

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of North Dakota to supplement state, tribal and local recovery efforts in areas affected by a severe winter storm, snowstorm and straight-line winds from Nov.
-9-11, 2022.
+FEMA has issued a Major Disaster Declaration for the state of Maine to supplement state, tribal and local recovery efforts in areas affected by a severe storm and flooding from December 23-24, 2022.
 The following areas have been approved for assistance:

 Public Assistance: